 Currently, we aim to run the research grant programme once a year.

 Is there a different application period for the Small Grant scheme?

 The Small Grant scheme and the main research application periods are the same.

 Is there a different application form for the Small Grant scheme?

-The Small Grant scheme uses the main research application form, the only difference is that, if applying for a Small Grant you tick the appropriate box on page 1 of the application form.
+The Small Grant scheme uses the main research application form, the only difference is that, if applying for a Small Grant you tick the appropriate box on the application form.

 What is the duration of a Grant?

 A Grant is awarded for a 12 month period.